naroberto/hydropeaking/README.md

 Output: stitched, rotated, cropped .tif stack for each experiment

 STEP 4:
 Plot hydraulic data.
 Here we ensured temporal synchronization, between hydraulic data and camera recordings.

 STEP 5:
+- subtract median background for base and peakflows and store
+- subdivide sequence of pre-processed images into .mp4 videos of our experimental phases: acclim, up_1, p_1, d_1, b_1, up_2, p_2, d_2, b_1, up_3, p_3, d_3, b_3
+- check if the timing of phases is ok, run it for b_2 and all experiments

 STEP 5:
 The initial background subtraction method failed because some fish remained stationary for extended periods, causing them to be included in the background.